Akshatau/M1_Calendar_App/1_Requirements/README.md

 ## Description
 * An application used to display calendar details which can be accessed by anyone, anywhere, anytime.
 It is user-friendly with added advantage of To-Do lists along with calendar.

+## Defining Features
+* It support provide calendar and ToDo list facility without internet.
+* Program should be simple and user friendly.
+* It should be accessible to everyone, anywhere and anythime.

 ## High Level and Low Level Requirements:
 * High Level Requirement